freekrai/break-simperium/README.md

 This will trigger listener to stop listening and kill itself.

 Inside listener.php, there is also a variable called $silent, setting this to false will output content to your terminal, you don't want to have this set to false when running listener in background mode as your terminal will get messy quickly.

+You can change this, either by changing the default inside listener.php or by passing an argument via the command line:

+	php listener.php --silent=false

 The idea with this, is you can run listener repeatedly and let it run in the background, gather new posts and store in the database when each has arrived.